Last Updated 22/09/2020.

 How Does it Feel to Travel Unplanned?
 Examples of “Winging it”

-When we set off to travel we had a one way ticket to Malaysia.
+When we set off to travel we had a one-way ticket to Malaysia.
 Nothing further planned, nothing at all.
 We’ve been making it up as we go along for 3 years now.
+(Update, it’s over 5 years now).

 While road tripping the USA we never knew where we’d end up.
 It was very common for us to book a motel from the phone, often from the hotel’s car park.
 Booking online in the states always gave us better prices than marching into reception.